line/line-bot-mcp-server/README.md

    - Get detailed profile information of a LINE user including display name, profile picture URL, status message and language.
    - **Inputs:**
      - `user_id` (string?): The ID of the user whose profile you want to retrieve.
 Defaults to DESTINATION_USER_ID.
+6. **get_follower_ids**
+   - Gets the list of User IDs of users who have added your LINE Official Account as a friend.
+   - **Inputs:**
+     - `start` (string, optional): Continuation token for pagination.
+If omitted, fetches from the beginning.
+     - `limit` (number, optional): Maximum number of user IDs to retrieve (1-1000).
+Default is 1000.
+   - **Returns:**
+     - `userIds` (array): List of user IDs.
+     - `next` (string, optional): Token for the next page.
+If present, repeat the request with this value to get more user IDs.
+     - `total` (number, optional): Total number of user IDs (if available).
+   - **Notes:**
+     - Only available for verified or premium accounts.
+     - Some user IDs may not be included due to privacy or user actions (see LINE API docs for details).

 ## Installation

 ### Step 1: Install line-bot-mcp-server

 requirements:

 - Node.js v20 or later

 Clone this repository: